jh3nd3rs0n/jargyle/README.md

           A setting for the SOCKS server
       --settings-help, -H
-          Print the list of available settings for the SOCKS server and exit --socks5-user-pass-authenticator=CLASSNAME[:VALUE]
+          Print the list of available settings for the SOCKS server and exit --socks5-users
-          The SOCKS5 username password authenticator for the SOCKS server --socks5-users
           Mode for managing SOCKS5 users (add --help for more information)